Happy new year everyone. Te Pou offices are now open for 2021.

 Skills Matter funding covers all course fees.
 Programme participants also receive:

-Some travel and accommodation assistance is available for those who work 100km or more away from the nearest Skills Matter funded provider.
-However this assistance might not meet all of the participant's travel and accommodation costs, which should be considered before applying.
+A travel and accommodation assistance grant is available for nurses who work 100km or more away from the nearest Skills Matter funded provider.
+However, this might not meet all of the nurse’s travel and accommodation costs and this should be considered before applying.

 Please apply directly to the tertiary institute for a funded place on the programme.
 For all enquiries about the enrolment process, contact the following people: